 Arm Compiler 5 option Arm Compiler for Embedded 6 option Description depend_system_headers, no_depend_system_headers No direct equivalent to the standalone command-line option.
-However, see the Arm Compiler 5 entries in this table formd,md no_depend_system_headers, and mm.
-Enables and disables the output of system include dependency lines when generating makefile dependency information using either the -M option or the --md option. depend_target -MT Changes the target name for the makefile dependency rule. diag_error -Werror Turn compiler warnings into errors. diag_style= string No equivalent. armclang produces diagnostic messages in the following format: source-file:line- number:char-number: description [diagnostic-flag] diag_suppress=foo -Wno-foo Suppress warning message foo .
-The error or warning codes might be different between Arm Compiler 5 and Arm Compiler for Embedded 6. -E -E Executes only the preprocessor step. enum_is_int -fno-short-enums,-fshort- enums Sets the minimum size of an enumeration type.
+However, see the Arm Compiler 5 entries in this table formd,mdno depend_system_headers, and mm.
+Enables and disables the output of system include dependency lines when generating makefile dependency information using either the -M option or the --md option. depend_target -MT Changes the target name for the makefile dependency rule. diag_error -Werror Turn compiler warnings into errors. diag_style= <string></string> No equivalent. armclang produces diagnostic messages in the following format: <source-file>:<line-number>:<char- number="">: <description> [<diagnostic- flag="">]</diagnostic-></description></char-></line-number></source-file> diag_suppress= -Wno- <flag></flag> Suppress warning message <flag>.
+The error or warning codes might be different between Arm Compiler 5 and Arm Compiler for Embedded 6.</flag> dollar no_dollar -Wno-dollar-in-identifier- extension -Werror=dollar-in-identifier- extension Disable or enable error messages if the dollar character \$ is used in identifiers.
+By default Arm Compiler for Embedded 6 does not give an error if \$ is used.
+However, if you are using the -pedantic- errors option, this generates an error if \$ is used.
+In this case, use both the -pedantic- errors and -Wno-dollar-in-identifier- extension options to suppress the error.
+If you are not using the -pedantic-errors option, use - Werror=dollar-in-identifier-extension to generate errors. -E -E Executes only the preprocessor step. enum_is_int -fno-short-enums,-fshort- enums Sets the minimum size of an enumeration type.
 By default Arm Compiler 5 does not set a minimum size.
 By default Arm Compiler for Embedded 6 uses -fno- short-enums to set the minimum size to 32-bit. float_literal_pools, no_float_literal_pools No equivalent.
 The way that literals are merged is handled differently in Arm Compiler for Embedded 6 compared to Arm Compiler 5.
-See Literal pool options in armclang for more information. forceline No equivalent.
+For more information, see Literal pool options in armclang. forceline No equivalent.
 Forces aggressive inlining of functions.
 Arm Compiler for Embedded 6 automatically decides whether to inline functions depending on the optimization level. fpmode=std -ffp-mode=std Provides IEEE-compliant code with no IEEE exceptions, NaNs, and Infinities.
 Denormals are sign preserving.
 This is the default. fpmode=fast -ffp-mode=fast Similar to the default behavior, but also performs aggressive floating-point optimizations and therefore it is not IEEE-compliant. fpmode=ieee_full -ffp-mode=full Provides full IEEE support, including exceptions. fpmode=ieee_fixed There are no supported equivalent options.
 There might be community features that provide these IEEE floating-point modes. fpmode=ieee_no_fenv